—- Eyewitness account —-

 Since I barely got my first beer for passing the SAT:” Mama, life has just begun”.

-Our stuffy Simca housed a hung jury:” Are we going or not!”.
-Soaking-wet – like in a Mexican stand-off.
 Our window of opportunity was fast closing.
 Chronos vs Kairos, time vs eternity.

 To this day, no one knows where the car is …

-We filed out leaving behind decades-long of “beaucoup dien cai dau”, a line often used throughout my upbringing (later aptly delivered by our de facto actress in exile Kieu Chinh in Hamburger Hill).
+Knots in our stomachs and knapsacks over our shoulders, we filed out, leaving behind decades-long of “beaucoup dien cai dau” (often heard during my upbringing later aptly delivered by our Kieu Chinh in Hamburger Hill).
 Between Operation Homecoming and Vietnamization of the war, we should have been warned.
-The day before, when RVN Congress convened to confirm Big Minh, only 136 out of 219 were present.
-Even our Chief of Staff Cao Van Vien had fled right after Thieu.

 Oh, how society would remarkably improve if everyone behaved as fellow species on an inter-galactic travel i.e. long-haul civility (win/win) vs short-term cannibalism (zero sum).